zhangwinning/learngit/readme.txt

 Git is free software distributed under the GPL
 Git has a mutable index called stage.
 Git tracks changes.
-Create a new branch is quick AND simple
+Create a new branch is quick AND simple.